fallen-icarus/cardano-loans/README.md

 Cardano-Loans is broken up into three distinct phases:

 #### 1. Ask Phase
-Prospective borrowers initiate the Ask Phase by minting an `Ask` Token and storing it inside their borrower address with the desired ask terms.
+Prospective borrowers initiate the Ask Phase by minting an `Ask` Token and storing it inside their borrower address with the desired Ask terms.

 ##### Ask Initiation
 Minting a valid `Ask` token requires all of the following to be true: